jmuzsik/random-user-data-vis/README.md

 4. This link calls an API in API Gateway that has reference to my S3 buckets and can grab a file when given the right signature in the url.

 - The backend folder contains the code that gets zipped and put into AWS lambda.
-- Otherwise, my S3 API exists solely in the AWS console.
-It's signature is in my files: `get-data.service.ts` and `put-data.service.ts`.

 Thanks!